Rod Culleton: Senate ineligibility

 When the Senate resumed on 7 February, the President of the Senate, Stephen Parry, informed the house of the High Court's decision that Culleton had been ineligible to nominate for the Senate, rendering his election void.
 Parry stated that this did not invalidate any Senate proceedings in which Culleton had taken part, by reference to the High Court decision in Vardon v O'Loghlin.
 He added that any salary paid to Culleton as a Senator had been paid without authority and accordingly was now a debt due to the Commonwealth; and that whether any of that debt should be waived was a decision for the government, on which Parry had sought advice from the finance minister.

 In May 2017, Culleton was informed by the Commonwealth Department of Finance that "payments made to you and in relation to you since the election on 2 July 2016 are a debt to the commonwealth" and might include superannuation payments, other entitlements and staff payments.
 Culleton was invited to consider his options, which could include providing evidence of his financial circumstances.
 Culleton told media that he would not be answering the Department's letter.
 "I'm just going to hang in like a flea in between the shoulder blades of a dog", he said, "right where it can't scratch."
 Special Minister of State Scott Ryan confirmed that this department, as well as the Senate, had so written to Culleton and also to disqualified Family First Senator Bob Day; he indicated that they could apply for the debts to be waived.
 Culleton commented that he intended to appeal the High Court judgment against him to the Privy Council: on being reminded that this has been virtually impossible since the Australia Act 1986, he said that he disagreed.

 On 8 August 2017 the President of the Senate reported that he had received correspondence from Culleton's lawyers "requesting the Senate to refer matters relating to Mr Culleton back to the High Court for reconsideration" and added, "I am advised that the Senate has no power to comply with this request."

+In July 2018, Culleton applied to the High Court to reopen its earlier decision that found him ineligible to sit as a senator.
+He argued that the Senate lacked a quorum when it referred his case to the Court of Disputed Returns.
+On 10 August 2018, the High Court dismissed the application and ordered him to pay costs.